PoonLab/courses/GradPythonCourse/ScriptingLanguages.md

 ## Perl, Python and Ruby

 For a long time, Perl was the [lingua franca](https://en.wikipedia.org/wiki/Lingua_franca) of bioinformatics.
 This might be attributable, at least in part, to the role it played in the [Human Genome Project](https://web.stanford.edu/class/gene211/handouts/How_Perl_HGP.html).
 However, [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) and [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)) are two slightly newer scripting languages whose designs were directly influenced by Perl.
 Over the years, Python [seems to have gradually displaced Perl](https://trends.google.ca/trends/explore?cat=174&date=all&q=%2Fm%2F05zrn,%2Fm%2F06ff5,Python) as the predominant langauge for bioinformatics, as well as other industries and outside of academia.
 This does not mean that Python is a "better" language than Perl or Ruby.
 Arguing about the superiority of the different languages is like arguing about whether a pickup truck is better than a sports car or a mini van.
-They all get you from point A to point B, have different strengths and weaknesses, and even different cultures associated with the user communities.
+[They all get you from point A to point B](http://users.cms.caltech.edu/~mvanier/hacking/rants/cars.html), have different strengths and weaknesses, and even different cultures associated with their developer and user communities.

 ![](https://imgs.xkcd.com/comics/11th_grade.png)